 Another good possibility is that many of these pickup truck drivers are simply just children.
 Children who have only recently felt the call of their surging primal hormones driving them to make a place for themselves within their world and to seek out a mate in the only way they know how.

 In their world, all the other young males (and some young females) in their tribal cliques drive large, noisy, dirty pickup trucks.
-This being the only courting technique their childish minds can interpret must mean that it must be the preferred and accepted way to entice a mate into their arms.
-In other words – driving a large, loud, jacked up, overly modified, polluting truck and insulting others with your venomous vitriol might just be the mating call of your sub-species.
+This being the only courting technique their childish minds can interpret must mean that it is the preferred and accepted way to entice a mate into their arms and beds.
+In other words – driving a large, loud, jacked up, overly modified, polluting truck and insulting others with venomous vitriol might just be the mating call of their sub-species.

 I speak from some short-lived experience in this area.
 When I was a teenager I briefly fell into a similar clique where I tried to fit in and impress by modifying my first truck with a roll bar, light bar, lift kit, loud stereo, and “glasspack.”
-(No, not the truck pictured above) Needless to say, it did not work for me – in any way.
-This was primarily because of my extreme nerdiness that was of such an outward and obvious magnitude that no amount of expensive modifications to my vehicle, myself, piles of money, or purchased trinkets would have ever made me “cool” and popular with the “in” crowd.
+(No, not on any planet or in any universe was it the truck pictured above) Needless to say, it did not work for me – in any way.
+This was primarily because of my extreme geek factor/nerdiness that was of such an outward and obvious magnitude that no amount of expensive modifications to my vehicle, myself, piles of money, or purchased trinkets would have ever made me “cool” and popular with the “in” crowd.
 At the time I was just trying very hard to fit in – somewhere – anywhere – and I had fallen to peer pressure.
 Lucky for me, after about 6 weeks my brain won the fight and I grew out of my fitting in phase.
-The glasspack came off and the stock muffler went back on in favor of the stereo because enjoying my music was more important to me than the garishly flatulent exhaust noise.
-I also removed the lift kit as it ruined the truck’s handling and fuel mileage and then later sold the roll bar since all it really did was take up space in the bed.
+The glasspack came off and the stock muffler went back on in favor of the stereo because enjoying my music was far more important to me than the garishly flatulent exhaust noise.
+I also removed the lift kit as it ruined the truck’s handling and reduced my fuel mileage.
+I also later sold the roll bar since all it really did was take up space in the bed.
 Some people grow up, some never do.

 It is also possible, although remote, that many of these folks are just envious and jealous of the awesome Tesla’s and other EV’s and they secretly want one really, really bad – but they could never admit that fact to their fellow pickup truck driving tribe members.
 To do so would mean ridicule and possibly even exile from their tribe.
 So to save face they take out their misplaced frustrations in the only way they know how – they block Tesla charging stations and insult the very thing they are secretly in love with and pining away for.
 It is very much like the jealous little bully in the sandbox breaking the other children’s toys because they are not his.